Education and Outreach Initiatives

 Buffalo Theatre Ensemble Acting Shadows

-During the 2016-17 season Buffalo Theatre Ensemble is piloting a new opportunity for select students with background training in acting and/or directing.
+During the 2016-’17 season Buffalo Theatre Ensemble piloted a new opportunity for select students with background training in acting and/or directing.
 This is an invited opportunity for some select students who are working at the level of at least Acting II and/or Directing to shadow a theatre professional and gain meaningful insight into developing a character.
 The program was very successful; in the 2017-’18 season we had 13 shadows, including our first directing shadow.

 The BTE Stage Management Scholarship

-BTE has established a BTE Stage Management Scholarship, which provides practical experience and experiential learning in assistant stage management on Buffalo Theatre Ensemble productions.
+BTE has established the BTE Stage Management Scholarship, which provides practical experience and experiential learning in assistant stage management on Buffalo Theatre Ensemble productions.